Where are your tees made?

 Do you offer plus sizes?

 It was my oversight that we didn't launch with tees that come in plus sizes.
 I'm sincerely sorry.
 Right now, only our pink and red tees go up to 3X.
 Our cotton/modal tees (the black and white scoopnecks) are only offered up to XL.
-However, we are in the works of trying to get our super soft tees in plus sizes, that's 2X and 3X.
-I promise we'll make it happen.

 When will I receive my order?